+6.1.3.1.1 When generated

+This primitive is generated by the next higher layer to request that the MLME to initiate a peering procedure.

+6.1.3.1.2 Effect on receipt

 When receiving the MLME-PEERING.request primitive with the CyclicSuperfreamStructure parameter, the MAC sublayer sets the PIB with the value of the cyclic-superframe structure descriptor and selects the start time of a cyclic-superframe.
 After starting a cyclic-superframe, the MAC sublayer inserts the Cyclic-superframe descriptor IE to the MAC header of the Peering Request command frame.
 The MAC sublayer schedules to access a period of a superframe of a cyclic-superframe.

 6.1.3.2 MLME-PEERING.indication

-The primitive is used to indicate the reception of a Peering request command.
+The primitive is used to indicate the reception of a Peering Request command.
 The properties of this primitive are:

 MLME-PEERING.indication{